 Experimental studies of distillation in real environments

-Ingehim conducts experimental studies of distillation in real environments using our own in-house experimental units.
-The two units having height of 3 m represent columns of diameter 50 mm and 100 mm, respectively.
-The studies can be carried out either at atmospheric pressure or at vacuum and at temperatures up to 300 degrees Celcius.
+Ingehim conducts experimental studies of distillation in real environments using proprietary in-house experimental units.
+The two units, each with a height of 3 meters, represent columns with diameters of 50 mm and 100 mm, respectively.
+The studies can be conducted either at atmospheric pressure or under vacuum, and at temperatures up to 300 degrees Celsius.

-All works are carried out by technicians having extensive hands-on experience, who are guided by engineers holding Ph.D. or D.Sc. degrees.
+All work is performed by technicians with extensive hands-on experience, under the guidance of engineers holding Ph.D. or D.Sc. degrees.

-The Customer receives a technical report upon completion of the works.
+The customer receives a technical report upon completion of the work.

-In case you are interested, please, send us a complete description of the experiments via e-mail, so that our specialists can estimate the cost and time schedule of works.
+If you are interested, please send us a detailed description of the experiments via email so that our specialists can estimate the cost and timeline of the work.

 Description of the experimental unit